About bare-root plants

 What are bare-root plants?

-Bare-root plants are grown in the ground, never in pots.
-Growers dig them out of the ground while they're dormant, remove the soil from the roots, then surround the roots with moist packing material prior to shipping.
-We receive them in large bags that we store in a cool storage truck until it's time to assemble orders.
+Bare-root plants are grown in the ground, not pots.
+Growers dig them out in the winter, remove the soil from the roots, then surround the roots with moist packing material and put the plants in bags.
+We store the bags of plants in a cold storage truck until it's time to assemble orders.

 What do bare-root plants look like?